eccentricexit/moveo-docs/README.md

 The app persists and restores the redux state from local storage.

+See format of the redux store must be equal to the state saved on the NoSQL db for easy serialization and deserialization, with the exception being `odometerPicHash` (which is only useful on the backend and meaninless on clients) and `localPicPath` which is used on clients only.

 ### Requirements
 - The app will only run if the user grants location, storage and camera usage permissions.
 - The user must finish a previous trip before starting a new one.
 - The app will maintain a local state and sync with the endpoint if network is available.
+- All code and comments in English.
 - All strings displayed on the UI must be ready for localization.